omelancon/javascript-1/README.md

 # Code Organisation

 ## Utils module and utils folders
 Do not use utils folder there you put non business logic code.
-This couples the codebase uselessly and increases it's complexity.
-Rather promote utils to npm repository. if the usage is common ennough to be on npm it could already be there or you will serve the nodejs open source community.
+This couples the codebase uselessly and increases its own complexity.
+Rather promote utils to a npm repository.
+If the usage is common enough to be on npm it could already be there or you will serve the nodejs open source community.

 ## Helpers and utils with business logic
 Do not use the helper naming and concept.
-A function has only one purpose for changeing and it's name should represent that, moreover it should be private to it's module.
-Although it may cause code duplication it will decrease complexity by decoupling modules.
+A function has only one purpose and its name should represent that, moreover it should be private to its module.
+Although it may cause code duplication, it will decrease complexity by decoupling modules.

 ## copy code first
 ## the code will fork